Laci1953/RC2014-CPM/PutSys/readme.txt

 >z80as putsys
 >objtohex putsys.obj putsys.hex

-Then, edit bdosbios.as, configure the serial & CF size
+Then, edit bdosbios.as, configure the serial & CF size, then:

 >z80as bdosbios
 >link